Otter Creek State Park

 Birding is also popular at the park, and is best during the spring and fall as many common, exotic, and fun species will land and feed at the reservoir on their flight along the Pacific Migratory Bird Flyway.
 Other wildlife is easily viewed from this off-the-beaten-path park.

-Fees and Coordinates
+Park Information and GPS Coordinates

 GPS Coordinates: 38.166438, -112.018424